MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex01_Enable_MDC.md

 1. In the Search bar of the Microsoft Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.

-1. In the left navigation menu for Microsoft Defender for Cloud, expand the *Management* section , and select **Environment settings**.
+1. In the left navigation menu for Microsoft Defender for Cloud, expand the *Management* section, and select **Environment settings**.

 1. Select the **Expand all** button to view all subscriptions and resources.